George Ntafu

-George Nga Mtafu (1943 in Likoma Island, Nyasaland - October 20, 2015 in Blantyre, Malawi) was a Malawian politician.
-Mtafu was foreign minister of his country from 1996-1997.
+George Nga Ntafu (1943 in Likoma Island, Nyasaland - October 20, 2015 in Blantyre, Malawi) was a Malawian politician.
+Ntafu was foreign minister of his country from 1996-1997.

-He was Malawi's first ever neurosurgeon.
+He was Malawi's first neurosurgeon.
 After his political life, he returned to practice until his death.
+He was married to Elvey Kalonga Ntafu and had two children, Anke Ntafu Pagaja and Bentley Nga Ntafu.

-George Mtafu died on 20 October 2015 at Mwaiwathu Private Hospital a few hours after being involved in a road accident when the car he was driving collided with a truck in the Malawi's commercial city of Blantyre.
+George Ntafu died on 20 October 2015 at Mwaiwathu Private Hospital a few hours after being involved in a road accident when the car he was driving collided with a truck in Malawi's commercial city of Blantyre.

-He was survived by his wife Elvey Kalonga Mtafu; and his two children Anke Mtafu Pagaja and Bentley Nga Mtafu; as well as two grandchildren, Havana Zaina Pagaja and Thiago Mtafu.